altocodenl/tagaway/readme.md

 ### Todo before launch

 - Formats.
-   - Reply to thumbnails with content-type and original, check in tests.
    - Add thumbnails for non-browser-native formats.
    - Tests & update list of supported formats.